-Hermann Hesse was awarded the Nobel Prize in Literature in 1946.
-Like Goethe, Hesse Germanized Oriental thought.
+Hermann Hesse won the Nobel Prize in Literature in 1946.
+Like Goethe, Hesse promoted Oriental thought in Germany.
 His most popular novel, Siddhartha – Eine indische Dichtung (1922), tells the story of young Siddhartha on his journey to sagehood.
-The subtitle ‘Eine indische Dichtung’ (An Indian fiction), has been wisely omitted in the English translations, where it is just Siddhartha.
+The subtitle “Eine indische Dichtung” (An Indian fiction), has been wisely omitted in the English translations, where it is just Siddhartha.
 Hesse felt obliged to call it a Dichtung (fiction), because Indian sages and sagehood are fantastic and almost unbelievable things to the German ear.
 In order to avoid misunderstandings on behalf of his German readership, Hesse stressed the fictitious and spiritual nature of his Siddhartha and other stories throughout his career.

-Kamakshi Murti, an expert on German orientalism, called the German Hesse an ‘Oriental seer’ and noticed strong autobiographical elements in most of his other novels: Peter Camenzind (1914), The Prodigy (1906), Steppenwolf (1927), and The Glass Bead Game (1943): Hesse’s work is indeed full of ‘occidental vitality and enlightenment.’
+Kamakshi Murti, an expert on German orientalism, called the German Hesse an “Oriental seer” and noticed strong autobiographical elements in most of his other novels: Peter Camenzind (1914), The Prodigy (1906), Steppenwolf (1927), and The Glass Bead Game (1943): Hesse’s work is indeed full of “occidental vitality and enlightenment”.
 The spiritual writer travelled to India, but skipped China.
 Regardless, in his Chinesische Betrachtung (2001) Hesse saw the antiquity of China as one of its greatest, irresistible strengths (over its foreign invaders):

 Ich bin tief überzeugt, dass selbst bei einer Unterwerfung doch mit der Zeit der chinesische Geist über den japanischen siegen wird.
 In allen schönen, stillen, tiefen, passiven Tugenden (die jetzt in Europa wenig geschätzt werden, mit denen China aber sechstausend Jahre alt wurde) ist China überlegen.
 [I am deeply convinced that even if China is subjugated [by Japan], over the time the Chinese spirit will conquer the Japanese one.
 In all the beautiful, tranquil, deep, and passive virtues (which are now valued very little in Europe, but which have been cultivated in China for six thousand years) China is superior.]

-I think what Hesse was referring to in the above quote was – he certainly read the Dao Dejing – similar to what Laozi had in mind when he said: 故大邦一下小邦，则取小邦 (When a large country submits to a small country, it will adopt the small country): One of the underlying moods in Hesse’s writings is the eerie feeling that there is something out there –foreign and overwhelming– that wanted to weight greater than his own German culture.
-The size of one’s culture matters; Hesse traveled the Indian subcontinent – he got perspective.
-The writer managed to hint at a humanity that was beyond all narrow German comprehension; even though for now European scholarship tried hard to make us believe those Eastern traditions were all merely expansion ground for Greek and Latin and Germanic vocabularies.
+I think what Hesse was referring to in the above quote was – he certainly read the Dao Dejing – similar to what Laozi had in mind when he said: 故大邦一下小邦，则取小邦 (When a large country submits to a small country, it will adopt the small country).One of the underlying moods in Hesse’s writings is the eerie feeling that there is something out there, foreign and overwhelming, which weights greater than his own German culture.
+The size of one’s culture matters; Hesse travelled the Indian subcontinent – he got the idea.
+Thus he managed to hint at a humanity that was beyond any narrow German comprehension; even though for now European scholarship tried hard to make us believe those Eastern traditions are all merely expansion ground for Greek and Latin vocabulary.

 Hsia, 1976, p.
 79 ff.